 A student leaving early due to appointments or other reasons must be signed out in the front office by a parent or guardian or other person authorized by parent or guardian.
-A student who drives themselves must bring an advanced note to the front office signed by a parent or guardian.
+Early Dismissal stops at 1:45 pm so as not to interfere with schoolwide dismissal.
+Any student who drives themselves must bring an advanced note to the front office signed by a parent or guardian.
 The front office must be able to verify the validity of this note by phone before allowing a student to leave early.
-Any student who leaves campus without permission will be subject to consequences outlined in the RCSS Student Code of Conduct.
+Any student who leaves campus without permission will be subject to the consequences outlined in the RCSS Student Code of Conduct.